 2. Welcome a Wealth of Natural Goodness

-Incorporate as many natural materials as possible.
-The natural materials used in the construction of the rooms contributes to the character, quality, and mood of the decor as well.
+Incorporate natural materials whenever possible.
+Natural materials used in the construction contribute to the character, quality, and mood of the decor as well.
 Beautiful, well-earned PATINA is everywhere in these interiors–from the wood planked ceilings to the aged stone and furnishings.

 3. Accessories Should Work Hard